uclab-potsdam/inflect/README.md

 Inflections can be referenced directly in a story, so that scrolling through the text triggers transitions of the visualization state accordingly—thereby strengthening the interplay between data analysis and narrative structure.

-As an exercise in inception, we highlighted the inflections visible in these Vega-Lite charts on the left.
+As an exercise in inception, we highlighted the inflections visible in these Vega-Lite charts.

 ## Overview